Google axing 12,000 jobs, as tech industry layoffs widen - NewsBreak

 Google axing 12,000 jobs, as tech industry layoffs widen

-LONDON (AP) — Google is laying off 12,000 workers, becoming the latest tech company to trim staff after rapid expansions during the COVID-19 pandemic have worn off.
+LONDON (AP) — Google is laying off 12,000 workers, or about 6% of its workforce, becoming the latest tech company to trim staff as the economic boom that the industry rode during the COVID-19 pandemic ebbs.

-CEO Sundar Pichai shared the news Friday in an email to staff at the Silicon Valley giant that was also posted on the company’s news blog .
+Google CEO Sundar Pichai, who also leads its parent company Alphabet, informed staff Friday at the Silicon Valley giant about the cuts in an email that was also posted on the company’s news blog .

+It is the company’s biggest-ever round of layoffs and adds to tens of thousands of other job losses recently announced by Microsoft, Amazon, Facebook parent Meta and other tech companies as they tighten their belts amid a darkening outlook for the industry.
+Just this month, there have been at least 48,000 job cuts announced by major companies in the sector.

 “Over the past two years we’ve seen periods of dramatic growth,” Pichai wrote.
 “To match and fuel that growth, we hired for a different economic reality than the one we face today.”